Skip to main content

-Shower faucets are the weekend warriors favorite DIY project.
+Shower Faucet repair is the weekend warriors favorite DIY project.
 It’s also the cause of many arguments between husbands and wives.
 A Sunday call from a guy saying “Just fix it!
 I thought I could but I can’t.
 She tried to tell me.”
 At Advocate Master Plumbing we’ve saved many husbands from their wives justifiable wrath.
 In this DIY plumbing repair page we’ll discuss a couple of the most common shower faucet repairs.

 Please feel free to skip ahead by clicking the respective page links below.